Black History Resources

 Discover material on African American history in the UAPL catalog by exploring the following subject terms.

-UA Library Digital Resources – Access and search the library’s collections of e-books, e-magazines, streaming video, music, and more to discover content related to black history, culture, and experience.
-Check out our Digital Resources Guide to Anti-Racism for a sample of titles available through the following services.
+UAPL Digital Resources – Access and search the library’s collections of e-books, e-magazines, streaming video, music, and more to discover content related to black history, culture, and experience.

 • Digital Downloads – e-books and audiobooks, as well as magazines.